Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 Open CASCADE Technology is shipped with the DrawPlugin resource file located in the <i>$CASROOT/src/DrawResources</i> directory.

-The format of the file is compliant with standard Open CASCADE Technology resource files (see the *Resource_Manager.cdl* file for details).
+The format of the file is compliant with standard Open CASCADE Technology resource files (see the *Resource_Manager.hxx* file for details).

 Each key defines a sequence of either further (nested) keys or a name of the dynamic library.
 Keys can be nested down to an arbitrary level.
 However, cyclic dependencies between the keys are not checked.